-Congress has demonstrated interest in the global migration crisis, particularly as a result of the recent flows of migrants and refugees to the United States from Central America and Mexico.
-In 2019 (latest data available) an estimated 272 million international migrants formed roughly 3.5% of the world's population.
-Although the term is not formally defined under international law, many experts generally agree that an international migrant is someone who changes his or her country of usual residence, temporarily or permanently, and for a variety of reasons.
+Congress has demonstrated interest in the global migration crisis, particularly with recent flows of migrants and refugees to the United States from Central America and Mexico.
+In 2019 an estimated 272 million international migrants formed roughly 3.5% of the world's population.
+Although not formally defined under international law, many experts generally agree that an international migrant is someone who changes his or her country of usual residence, temporarily or permanently, and for a variety of reasons.
 The decision to move is usually made out of a choice related to livelihood, improved economic circumstances, or family ties.
 However, as discussed below, certain factors may force individuals to leave involuntarily.